Rapid-Design-of-Systems-Laboratory/beluga/README.md

 To run unit tests, do

-    py.test
+    pytest

 in the root directory.
 Some examples take quite some time to run.
+Run a faster version by

+    pytest beluga/

+or running the `run_tests_lite.sh` shell script.